KPZ fluctuations in the planar stochastic heat equation: Intersection local time

 \end{proposition} By time reversal, a similar claim holds for the last $a$ portion of $R$.

 \begin{proof} The conditional distributions $R_{[0,as]}$ given $R(as)$, and $B_{[0,a s]}$ given $B(as)$ are the same: both are Brownian bridges with the given endpoints.
 So it suffices to bound the Radon-Nikodym derivative of $R(as)$ with respect to $B(as)$.
-They are Gaussians with the same mean and variance $as\Sigma$ and $as(1-a)\Sigma$, respectively.
-The maximal derivative does not depend on a common scale or shift, and it is $(1-a)^{-d/2}$ when $s=1$, $\Sigma=I$. \end{proof}
+They are Gaussians with the same mean and covariance $as(1-a)\Sigma$ and $as\Sigma$, respectively.
+The maximal value of the Radon-Nikodym derivative, as a function of $s$ and $\Sigma$ does not depend on a common scale or shift, and it is $(1-a)^{-d/2}$ when $s=1$, $\Sigma=I$. \end{proof}

 We are now ready to bound intersection local time for Brownian bridges.

 \begin{proposition} Consider planar Brownian bridge $R$ from $0$ at time $0$ to $\mu t$ at time $t$.
 Then for all $k\in \mathbb N$, the intersection local time $\alpha(R,R')$ exists as a limit in $L^k$ and